cliftonr/GraphQLServer/README.md

 `GraphQLServer/db-setup`

 By default, `data/db.js` connects with a postgresql database that has already been configured, but if you want to set up your own database, these are queries that'll get you up and running.

+After setting up your database, open `GraphQLServer/data/db.js` and change `connection` to your database.
+If you decide to use something other than postgresql, you'll need to modify all files in `GraphQLServer/data` to support the different architecture.